MSIA/2021-msia423-Huh-Dunyeng-Project/README.md

 #Charter

 #Vision
-Reading is such a splendid and high-end hobby that is slowly losing its place due to the blooming show industries and video streaming platforms.
+Reading is such a splendid and high-end hobby that is slowly losing its place due to the blooming show industries and the success of video streaming platforms.
+Video streaming platforms have had enormous success not only because of the variety of shows they offer but also because of their recommendation system.
-I want to make a recommendation system for books, so that people can have easier access to great books and re-gain the habit of reading.
+I want to make a recommendation system for books, so that people can have easier access to books they will enjoy and re-gain the habit of reading.

-Mission
-When the users
+#Mission
+Users will enter 2-3 books that they have enjoyed in the past.
+The recommendation system would output 2~3 books that will likely match the users' taste

 Success criteria